dataviz-blog/dataviz-blog.github.io/_posts/2016-01-20-1-getting-started.markdown

 * If you have a GitHub account already and have an Organization page (http://[username].github.io), the blog we make later won't work.
 You will need to start a new GitHub account (which can be linked to the same email).
     * If your page is a project page — made by creating a 'gh-pages' fork of a repository, don't worry, your current account should be fine.
 * If you didn't understand the above, no worries!
 Web empowerment awaits.
-Just set up an account an all will be well.
+Just set up an account and all will be well.